 The stimuli are always converted into electrical signals through transduction.
 This electrical signal, or potential receptor, takes a specific route through the nervous system to initiate a systematic response.

-Each type of receptor is specialized to respond preferentially to a single type of stimulus energy, called an adequate stimulus.
+Each type of receptor is specialized to respond preferentially to a single kind of stimulus energy, called an adequate stimulus.

 Sensory receptors have a well-defined range of stimuli to which they respond, and each one is attuned to the particular needs of the organism.

-The stimuli are transmitted throughout the body by mechanotransduction or chemotransduction, depending on the nature of the stimulus.
+The stimuli are transmitted throughout the body by mechanotransduction or chemotransduction, depending on the nature of the inspiration.

-The answer can be twofold: the extracellular matrix, for example, is a conductor of mechanical forces but its structure and composition is also influenced by cellular responses to those same forces applied or generated endogenously.
+The answer can be twofold: the extracellular matrix, for example, is a conductor of mechanical forces, but its structure and composition are also influenced by cellular responses to those same forces applied or generated endogenously.

-Mechanosensitive ion channels are found in many types of cells and it has been shown that the permeability of these channels to the cations is affected by stretch receptors and mechanical stimuli.
+Mechanosensitive ion channels are found in many types of cells.
+It has been shown that the permeability of these channels to the cations is affected by stretch receptors and mechanical stimuli.

-This permeability of the ion channels is the basis for the conversion of the mechanical stimulus into an electrical signal.
+This permeability of the ion channels is the basis for converting the mechanical stimulus into an electrical signal.

-Chemical stimuli, such as odorants, are received by cell receptors that are often coupled to ion channels responsible for chemo transduction.
+Chemical stimuli, such as odorants, are received by cell receptors, often coupled to ion channels responsible for chemo transduction.
 Such is the case in olfactory cells.